ABOUT OUR CLUB

 - Support the town of Franklin, NC as an ATC designated Appalachian Trail Community by assisting with community outreach, specifically the annual April Fools Trail Days event.

 - Conduct a hike on most Saturdays, Sundays and occasional weekday hikes.
-Check the current printable hike schedule for upcoming hikes.
+Check the printable hike schedule for upcoming hikes.

 - Hold monthly meetings March through December on the 2nd Friday of the month.
 Meetings are held at the Macon County Public Library at 149 Siler Farm Road in Franklin unless otherwise indicated on the event calendar.